BizarrePenguin/rub-archaeologie-latex/README.md

 # rub-archeaologie-latex
-LaTeX package for the archaeologic studies at Ruhr University Bochum
+LaTeX package for the Institute of Archaeological Studies at Ruhr University Bochum